systemd/systemd/docs/ENVIRONMENT.md

   debugging, in order to test generators and other code against specific kernel command lines.

+* `$SYSTEMD_CRYPTTAB` — if set, use this path instead of /etc/crypttab.
+Only
+  useful for debugging.
+Currently only supported by systemd-cryptsetup-generator.

 * `$SYSTEMD_EFI_OPTIONS` — if set, used instead of the string in SystemdOptions EFI variable.
 Analogous to `$SYSTEMD_PROC_CMDLINE`.